 - CD, DVD, Blu-ray Printing

 Epson PictureMate PM-400 Personal Photo Lab can print beautiful borderless photos, and easily print high-quality 4″ x 6″ and 5″ x 7″ photos.
-It has an ultra-compact design, lightweight, portable printer that saves space, wherever you choose to print.
+It has an ultra-compact design, a lightweight, portable printer that saves space, wherever you choose to print.

 Thanks for reading the article, hope you find it useful and informative.
 If you have any questions, just drop them in the box below and I will be glad to respond immediately.
 Also, don’t forget to subscribe, we will notify you if there is a new post.